spark3dp/webapp-samples/README.md

 </html>
 ```

-The current authentication process is using a server side that handles the fetching of access_token and guest_token.
-These are required
+A sever side authentication process, fetching an access_token and guest_token, is required
-so that your application will work.
+for your application to work.
 You can utilize one of the server implementations that are supplied in this repository.